suxess-it/kubriX/docs/oss/installation/kind.md

     Then be sure that kubectl is connected to it. check with `kubectl cluster-info`

-4. Create a `kubrix-install` Namespace and a Secret `kubrix-installer-secret` to configure the installer.
+4. Create a `kubrix-install` Namespace and a Secret `kubrix-installer-secrets` to configure the installer.
     The values of `KUBRIX_REPO` and `KUBRIX_REPO_PASSWORD` need to be set to your newly created empty Git repo in step 1 and the access token you created in step 2.

     ```